miraland-labs/solarti-program-library/docs/src/stake-pool/overview.md

 ## Background

-Solana's programming model and the definitions of the Solana terms used in this document are available at:
+Miraland's programming model and the definitions of the Miraland terms used in this document are available at:

 - https://docs.solana.com/apps